j4321/tkFileBrowser/README.rst

-tkFileBrowser
+tkfilebrowser
 =============

-tkFileBrowser is an alternative to tkinter.filedialog that allows the user to select files or directories.
+tkfilebrowser is an alternative to tkinter.filedialog that allows the user to select files or directories.
 The GUI is written with tkinter but the look is closer to GTK and the application uses GTK bookmarks (the one displayed in nautilus or thunar for instance).
 This filebrowser